 - Tick Selection Only if your area of interest is just a certain range rather than the entire worksheet.

 You can specify the search option right away by clicking the down arrow below the add-in's icon and picking the necessary option from the drop-down menu:

-- Decide if the add-in should go through Values, Formulas, Comments, and/or Hyperlinks and check the needed option(s).
+- Decide if the add-in should go through Values, Formulas, Comments, Hyperlinks, and/or Errors and check the needed option(s).
 You can tick all these boxes to perform search in all types of records at the same time.

 - The Match options section adds certain flexibility to defining the values to look for:

 - If you want to distinguish between uppercase and lowercase characters, select Match case.
 For example, to find the name "Robert" and exclude entries like "firstname.lastname@example.org", enter "Robert" into the field at the top, check the Match case box, and you'll see all entries that begin with an uppercase letter.